zoranjuras/MineSweeper/README.md

     Refactored and streamlined Minesweeper core class

-    Game logic moved to new class MineField
+    Game logic moved to new class MineField, to be implemented later

     Improved method structure for better modularity